grantcolley/best-stories-api/README.md

 Run the following command `docker network inspect bridge` to obtain the Gateway IP address of the Docker host.

-Update the **BestStoriesCacheAPI** url in [appsettings.Development.json](https://github.com/grantcolley/best-stories-api/blob/main/src/BestStoriesAPI/appsettings.Development.json) with the Gateway IP address of the Docker host.
+Update the **BestStoriesCacheAPI** url in the **BestStoriesAPI**'s [appsettings.Development.json](https://github.com/grantcolley/best-stories-api/blob/main/src/BestStoriesAPI/appsettings.Development.json) with the Gateway IP address of the Docker host.

 ```JSON
 {